-Enters alphanumeric information into computer system.
+Enters alphanumeric information into computer systems.
 Stores, retrieves and updates files.
 Completes information analysis for procedures and reports.
 Requires knowledge of medical terminology, software systems and filing procedures.

 Medical Executive Assistant

 Performs administrative duties similar to those of an executive assistant but for medical executives, including C-level hospital executives, department chairs and senior administrators.
-Knowledge of software programs and medical terminology is required.
-Previous experience in project coordination and writing (for grant and proposal processes) may be necessary.
-Taking dictation and synchronizing handheld devices with office computers may be required.
+Knowledge of related software programs and medical terminology is required.
+Previous experience in project coordination and writing for grant and proposal processes may be necessary.
+Taking dictation and synchronizing handheld devices with office computers may also be required.

 Medical Front Desk Coordinator

 Greets and directs all visitors, including patients, representatives, job candidates and customers.
-Ensures completion of paperwork, sign-in and security procedures, and scheduling of patients.
-In larger organizations, acts as the lead for all front desk staff (including receptionists and/or schedulers), coordinates schedules for the front desk, assists in managerial tasks and serves as the initial contact in problem resolution.
+Ensures completion of paperwork, sign-in and security procedures, and also schedules patients.
+In larger organizations, acts as the lead for all front desk staff, including receptionists and/or schedulers; coordinates schedules for the front desk; assists in managerial tasks; and serves as the initial contact in problem resolution.

 Medical Office Administrator